a0th/nubank-report/README.md

 # nubank-report
-Scrape Nubank desktop version of website to download your credit card expenses as a pandas DataFrame
+Scrape [Nubank](https://nubank.com.br/) desktop version of website to download your credit card expenses as a pandas DataFrame

+> [!IMPORTANT]
+> Nubank re-designed their website and this script is no longer working.
+I will update it as soon as I have time.

 ### Requirements
 `BeautifulSoup`, `pandas`